 2007 Lecture on Genetics of Neural Tube Defects to Rehab Fellows and Attendings

 2013 I developed a new Graduate Student Course along with Dr Katheleen Gardiner, and presented 3 lectures in Jan 2013 during the new course on Intellectual Disabilities and underlying Genetic causes.
 Plans are to repeat this course in Jan 2015

+2015 Myelomeningocele – talk on genetics and medical complications to Genetic Counseling Graduate students

 2015-present I have been working with Dr Austin Larsen on developing and teaching in the Genetics Academic Half Day course.
 I have taught at the Genetics Half Day course every year since, including in Oct 2017 and 2018, and May 2019.